| Will Art Galleries Invite You to Hang on Their Walls? The secret one gallery director admitted

 "But as I watched them improve and saw their commitment to growth, they got my attention.
 As a result, I invited them in, and some of these artists went from poverty to wealth because they took the time to invest in themselves.
 That's what I look for."

 Because of what I do for a living, I've studied learning and growth.
 There is not an easy fix, no easy answer.
 To grow, you have to put in the brush mileage.
 But practice without great mentors will slow your progress.
+We've discovered that total immersion for short bursts of time can be very effective, and often fosters rapid growth.

 When you attend Realism Live for three days, from morning to night, watching some of the finest artists in the world, your skills can increase rapidly.
 I've even found things I've seen on Realism Live popping into my head when I'm trying to solve a problem.